kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

   package that assembles the transformer chain, because the mistake being guarded against is a wiring one, either installing the write path where it should be inert or leaving the read path out, and neither is visible from inside the compression package's own tests.
-- The APF correction, in three parts:
-  - the observed plaintext-to-stored factor itself, including that it never falls below 1.0;
-  - that the resource size estimator multiplies its average by that factor, and that the raised average reaches API Priority and Fairness as additional seats;
-  - that every transformer wrapping the compression one re-exposes the factor.
-The store finds the factor by testing whether its transformer implements an optional method, so a wrapper that neither implements nor delegates it makes that test come back negative, and the store falls back to 1.0 with nothing logged and nothing failing.

-  The size-based LIST cost estimate is itself a feature gate, on by default since v1.34 but still disableable.
-With it off, APF charges a LIST by object count, which compression does not change, so a case covering that records that there is nothing for the correction to do.
 - Configuration validation.
 - Concurrency under `-race`, since the compressor and decompressor state is pooled and shared across requests.

+The LIST cost correction for API Priority and Fairness is beta work, so its tests arrive with it rather than at alpha: the observed plaintext-to-stored factor, including that it never falls below 1.0; the estimator multiplying its average by that factor, and the raised average reaching APF as additional seats; and every transformer wrapping the compression one re-exposing the factor, since the store finds it by testing whether its transformer implements an optional method, so a wrapper that neither implements nor delegates it makes that test come back negative and the store silently falls back to 1.0.
+A case with the size-based LIST cost estimate disabled records that APF then charges by object count, which compression does not change.

 Coverage of the packages the implementation touches, measured before any of it lands: